LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/BotBasics.md

     If you enable this setting, the shortened domain must be whitelisted.
 For more on whitelisting, see [here](conversation-builder-interactions-interaction-basics.html#whitelisting).

+    To support backwards compatibility, button interactions in specific use URL shortening even though the new Shorten URLs setting is set initially to Off.
+If you want to disable URL shortening for buttons, you need to change the underlying value in the database for buttons from Null to Off.
+To do this, enable the setting, save the change, disable the setting, and then save the change again.
+From this point forward, button interactions will respect the value of the setting and work like all other interactions.

 - **Default User-Friendly Response**: This is an *error* response that gets sent to the user.
 Because you can supply the response, you can customize it in terms of substance and language (Spanish, Italian, etc.).
 If you enter a value here, it's used in two circumstances.

     First, when the bot encounters errors or throws exceptions, many times a default error response of, "Not able to understand your question.
 Can you please re-phrase it?" is sent to the user.
 Since this message is the same as the built-in, default Fallback message, it might confuse the user.
 To send a different response when errors occur, enter a value here.
 It won't replace or affect the Fallback message or a Fallback dialog, as they serve different purposes.
 Fallback handles when the user's utterance doesn't match a pattern or intent.
 In contrast, this error response is sent when the bot encounters an error or throws an exception.